Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

     To import this correctly into JPMN, make sure JPMN's `Key` and `Word` field are exactly your old card's `Word` field.

-- `WordPitch` and `SentenceReading` can be left empty, as the AJT plugins can batch generate both word pitches and sentence furigana.
+- `AJTWordPitch` and `SentenceReading` can be left empty, as the AJT plugins can batch generate both word pitches and sentence furigana.

 - You may have some word pitch fields already in your card.